rems-project/cn-tutorial/docs/getting-started/case-studies/imperative-queues.md

 ```

 The crucial part of this lemma is the last three lines, which express
-a simple, general fact about `snoc`:
+a general fact about `Snoc`:
-if we form a sequence by calling `snoc` to add a final element
+if we form a sequence by calling `Snoc` to add a final element
 `B.first` to a sequence with head element `x` and tail `Q`, then the
 head of the resulting sequence is still `x`, and its tail is `snoc
 (Q, B.first)`.

 The `requires` clause and the first three lines of the `ensures`
-clause simply set things up so that we can name the various values we
+clause set things up so that we can name the various values we
 are talking about.
 Since these values come from structures in the
 heap, we need to take ownership of them.
 And since lemmas in CN are
 effectively just trusted functions that can also take in ghost values,